July 31, 2024

 When do wisdom teeth start to be a problem?

 The described changes in human ratios and habits were so rapid that our genetic mechanisms could not keep up with them.
-Our jaws become smaller, and in some cases, they just do not have room for teeth of wisdom, which is why their growth could result in pain, infections, and impact on the other teeth.
+Our jaws become smaller, and in some cases, they just do not have room for wisdom teeth, which is why their growth could result in pain, infections, and impact on the other teeth.

 The first recorded case of such health problems belongs to a Magdalenian Girl – a human skeleton 13-15,000 years old.